 SFA offers several options for students to earn advanced placement credit toward a bachelor's degree.
-Students should consult the most recent General Bulletin or the Office of Admissions regarding university policies concerning credit by examination.
+Students should consult the most recent General Bulletin, the Office of Admissions, or this web page regarding university policies concerning credit by examination.
 The following are options for students to earn advanced placement credit at SFA:

 AP - credit for scores made on the national College Board Advanced Placement Examination taken at the end of high school AP courses.
 Scores range from 1-5, with 5 as the highest score.

 CLEP - credit for scores made on certain national subject exams through the College Level Examination Program.
 These tests may be taken at any location and are for students who feel that they have the knowledge in these subjects to earn credit.

 IB - credit for scores made on the Standard Level (SL) and Higher Level (HL) exams of the high school International Baccalaureate Diploma Programme.